Saskatchewan: A Visit to Manitou Lake and Exciting Things To Do

 1. Manitou Park Lake Trail

-Birds in Manitou lake Park
+Birds in lake Park

 The Manitou Park Lake Trail is a 2.4-mile loop that circles the entire 5-acre lake.
 Walking, hiking, running, and biking are among the main activities available on the trail.
 The trail is mostly flat and suitable for hikers of all skill levels.
 The trail is ideal for visitors who are unfamiliar with altitude because the elevation gain is only about 150 feet.
 To get to the main trail, start at the Pavilion and walk towards the lake, where you’ll find the trail near a small dock.
 From here, head south and hike along the lake’s western shore.
 Near Trout Creek, you will cross a small footbridge.
 This area is rich in wild grasses, birds, and small wildlife.